Lumber & Decking Calculator: Structural Material Takeoff

 Contractor FAQs

-Q: What implies a realistic "Waste Factor"?
+Q: What is a realistic "Waste Factor"?

 A: For framing, 10% is standard to account for cutting scrap and "culling" (discarding warped or knotted studs).
 For decking or high-grade hardwood woodworking, boost this to 15-20% as you will be more selective about aesthetics.